isomerpages/nlb-biblioasia/pages/Key Milestones in the History of Cathay Cinema.md

 In 2017, Cathay Organisation sold its cinema business to entertainment company mm2 Asia for $230 million, and continued to own the Cathay Building and Cathay Cineleisure Orchard mall.[^18]

-Cathay Cineplex had its last day of operations on 26 June 2022, screening its final show *Top Gun: Maverick* at 9pm.
+Cathay Cineplex’s last day of operations was 26 June 2022, when it screened its final show, *Top Gun: Maverick*, at 9pm.
 The space used by the cineplex will be occupied by a pop-up run by The Projector from August.
 Named Projector X:Picturehouse, the new cinema will show films and live performances.[^19]

 #### **NOTES**